wp-plugins/mail-from/readme.txt

 Once you have *Mail From* installed and activated you can change it's settings in *Options > Mail From*.

 == Changes ==

+**1.0**
+*   Fixed a problem with Blog name not escaping single quote properly
+*   Tidied up functions and added a setup default settings function
+*   Fixed some admin page style issues with version previous to 2.5
+*   Bumped version number to 1.0

 **0.3.1**
 *   *Actually* added the display of the final email address WordPress is using